 It’s frustrating to waste time and money only to discover that the sizing guidelines that you were given weren’t totally accurate.

 Sizing your dog's clothes can be a struggle.
-Every type of clothing is going to fit a little bit different, and the wrong fit defeats the purpose.
-This guide will help you measure your dog properly for clothing, harnesses, muzzles and anything else that needs to be the right fit for your dog.
+Every type of clothing is going to fit a little bit differently, and the wrong fit defeats the purpose.
+This guide will help you measure your dog properly for clothing, harnesses, muzzles, and anything else that needs to be the right fit for your dog.
 In short, you want to begin at the base of the neck, using a tape measure to get chest girth, neck girth, size of its shoulder blades and more--especially if you are measuring your dog for harnesses.

 One Size Does Not Fit All